Alizanoor-student/Java-LinkedList/README.md

  Java LinkedList Implementation

- Description
+ Description:
 This is a simple singly linked list implementation in Java, done from scratch without using Java’s built-in collection classes.
 It demonstrates basic linked list operations like adding, deleting, and printing nodes.